High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Introduction

 In this paper, we aim to design a class of linear, energy-stable, and MBP-preserving high-order nonuniform time-stepping schemes for the tFAC equation \eqref{Model:tAC}, by leveraging the stabilized exponential SAV approach, namely the sESAV.
 To achieve this, we introduce a novel nonnegative auxiliary functional in Section \ref{Sec:L1}, which serves twofold functions: (i) it ensures that the first-order approximation of the SAV does not compromise the temporal accuracy of $\phi$; and (ii) it enables the development of an effective stabilization term, allowing us to establish an MBP-preserving scheme.
 In combination with the newly developed prediction strategy and auxiliary functional, we first propose a linear stabilized $L1$-sESAV nonuniform time-stepping scheme, which possesses the following remarkable advantages: \begin{itemize} \item it is unconditionally energy-stable;

 \item it can unconditionally preserve the discrete MBP, which seems to be the first time such a linear, MBP-preserving, and $(2-\alpha)$th order $L1$ scheme is established;

 \item it is computationally efficient, in fact, only systems of linear algebraic equations require to be solved for $ n \geq 2 $. \end{itemize} Then, a linear stabilized $L2$-$1_{\sigma}$-sESAV scheme is also investigated and proven to be unconditionally energy-stable, but conditionally MBP-preserving.
 Moreover, to further improve the $L2$-$1_{\sigma}$-sESAV scheme for large time-step computation, we present an unbalanced $L2$-$1_{\sigma}$-sESAV scheme by introducing a novel stabilization term based on the boundedness and monotonicity of the novel auxiliary functional.
 To the best of our knowledge, so far no such linear second-order scheme with provable energy stability and MBP-preserving in the discrete setting has been developed.
+Furthermore, we demonstrate that the proposed method can be coupled with the EOP technique to enhance the modified energy, while simultaneously retaining the discrete energy stability and the discrete MBP; see Remark \ref{rem:eop} and Example \ref{Ex4_2}.

 The remainder of the paper is organized as follows.
-In Section \ref{Sec:L1}, we first prove the MBP for the tFAC equation under either double-well or Flory–Huggins potential.
+In Section \ref{Sec:L1}, we first prove the MBP for the tFAC equation under either double-well or Flory--Huggins potential.
 Then, we propose and analyze the fully-discrete linear stabilized $L1$ type scheme, including the unique solvability, unconditional MBP-preservation and energy-stability.
 Numerical experiments are conducted in Section \ref{Sec:L1_Numer} to illustrate the performance of the proposed method.
 In Section \ref{Sec:L21}, we develop two linear stabilized $L2$-$1_{\sigma}$-ESAV schemes, incorporating two different stabilization terms: one balanced and one unbalanced, and unconditional energy-stability and conditional MBP-preservation are also discussed and tested.
 Some concluding remarks are finally drawn in the last section.